-Two blocks, masses 3 kg and 2 kg, are released from the rest at the top of a 30° inclined plane and run over
+Two blocks, with masses of 3 kg and 2 kg, are released from rest at the top of a 30° inclined plane

-a distance of 40 m to the base of the plane, the plane is frictionless.
-Determine what block will arrive
+and run over a distance of 40 m to the base of the plane.
+The plane is frictionless.
+Determine

 Problem data: